algobulls/algobulls_help_site/docs/member/tweak.md

 ## Misc
 ---
-* `Allow multiple orders for same script` - This option lets user define if he wants to multiple orders for same script.
+* `Allow multiple orders for same script` - This option lets the user define if he wants to allow multiple orders for a script.
-* `Allow new order when order for script already running` - This option lets user define if he wants new orders for same script while one order is running.
+* `Allow new order when order for script already running` - This option lets the user define if he wants new orders for same script while one order is running.
-* `Instrument max orders count` - This defines maximum orders user wants to take in the strategy.
+* `Instrument max orders count` - This defines the maximum orders that the user wants to take in the strategy.
-* `Remove instrument if order rejected` - This lets user decide if he/she wants to remove instruments if order is rejected.
+* `Remove instrument if order rejected` - This lets the user decide if he/she wants to remove instruments if order is rejected.
-* `Crossover accuracy decimals` - This helps user define crossover accuracy in crossover-based strategies.
-Ideally, user can define 4 for currency-based strategies and 2 for equity-based strategies.
+* `Crossover accuracy decimals` - This helps the user define crossover accuracy in crossover-based strategies.
+Ideally, the user can define 4 for currency-based strategies and 2 for equity-based strategies.

 [ ![Tweak](imgs/tweak-8.gif "Click to Enlarge") ](imgs/tweak-8.gif)